Key takeaways

 What to look out for

-Many states restrict this type of lending because it often hurts more people than it helps.
-If this no-credit loan is the only way you can pay an urgent expense, do everything possible to pay it off when it's due and search for other funding options when your circumstances aren't as dire.
+Many states restrict this type of lending.
+It often hurts more people than it helps.
+If this no-credit loan is the only way you can pay an urgent expense, do everything possible to pay it off when it’s due and search for other funding options when your circumstances aren’t as dire.

 Car title lenders

-Just like payday loans, car title loans don’t require a credit check, and you can get the funds quickly with basic information about your vehicle.
+Like payday loans, car title loans don’t require a credit check.
+You can get the funds quickly with basic information about your vehicle.
 However, these loans tend to have extremely high interest rates and fees.

 What to look out for

-Make sure to exhaust all other options, including borrowing money from friends or family, before pursuing this route.
-Car title loans' combination of high interest rates and short repayment terms increases your likelihood of defaulting on the loan and having your car repossessed.
+Before pursuing this route, exhaust all other options, including borrowing money from friends or family.
+Car title loans’ high interest rates and short repayment terms increase your chances of failing to repay.
+If you default, your car could be repossessed.

 Banks